-The Private Papers Collection provides an historical perspective on the social, political and other aspects related to the region.
-The Collection comprises the donated materials of more than 30 prominent individuals like David Marshal and Tan Cheng Lock.
-Visit the Private Papers webpage for more information.
+The private papers collection provides a historical perspective on the social and political events of 20th century Southeast Asia, and comprises the donated materials of more than 30 prominent individuals like David Marshall and Tan Cheng Lock.
+Visit the Private Papers hub page at SEALionPLUS for more information.

 Antiquarian Books

 The Library’s collection of rare and antiquarian books on the region date between 1585 to 1930.
 Most have been converted into microform or digitised to facilitate easier access.
-The list of titles is available here, and users can request access at the Circulation Counter.
+The list of titles is available here on the SEALion catalogue.

 Audio Visual Recordings